Why does AI at scale matter?

-These capabilities, together with others like DeepSpeed, have been being integrated into the ONNX (Open Neural Network Exchange) runtime, to add distributed training support to this open-source high-performance runtime for machine learning models that is framework-agnostic and hardware-agnostic.
-This makes it the most efficient way to train and do inference of machine learning models in the framework and hardware of their choice.
+AI at Scale capabilities, including DeepSpeed, have been integrated into the ONNX (Open Neural Network Exchange) runtime to add distributed training support for machine learning models that is framework-agnostic and hardware-agnostic.

-On the NLP front, the Turing Natural Language Generation (T-NLG) is a 17-billion parameter language model that outperforms the state of the art on many downstream NLP tasks.
-In particular, it can enhance the Microsoft Office experience through writing assistance and answering reader questions, and paves the way for more fluent digital assistants.
-You can read more about T-NLG in this blog post.
+The Turing Natural Language Generation (T-NLG) is a 17-billion parameter language model that outperforms the state-of-the-art on many downstream NLP tasks.
+In particular, it can enhance the Microsoft Office experience through writing assistance and answering reader questions paving the way for more fluent digital assistants.

-On the multi-modality language-image front, we’ve significantly outperform the state-of-the-art on downstream language-image tasks (e.g. visual search) with Oscar (Object-Semantics Aligned Pre-training).
+On the multi-modality language-image front, we’ve significantly outperformed the state-of-the-art on downstream language-image tasks (e.g. visual search) with Oscar (Object-Semantics Aligned Pre-training).

 We are incorporating these breakthroughs into the company’s products, including Bing, Office, Dynamics, and Xbox.
 Read this blog post to learn more.